EnquistLab/ranges/README.md

 **Notes:**
 * Uses parameters in params.sh.
 Check all carefully!
-* Note especially $rundate: uniquely identifies a complete set of data for a unique model run.
-Format yyyymmdd.
+* Note especially $run: uniquely identifies the dataset used for a unique model run.
+Recommended format yyyymmdd; may also include additional suffix.
 * After extracting data for final production run of range models, commit & tag all code and push to GitHub

 ### [minor] Import SDM species to BIEN analytical database